PhotographyTips.com - the #1 guide to better conventional and digital photography Become a Member

 PINHOLE CAMERA - A camera that uses a very small hole, as if made by a pin instead of a lens, for light to enter and form an image on the film or other light-sensitive medium.
 See Pinhole camera.

-PLANE - as in "film plane" refers to the flat surface of film, as opposed to the edge or end of film.
+PLANE - A plane is a flat, two-dimensional surface.
+When used as in "film plane," it refers to the flat surface of film, as opposed to the edge or end of film.
 It can also refer to the part of a camera where the frame of a film to be exposed is located.

 PLATINOTYPE - (1) The process of photographic printing on papers coated with platinum-based materials.
 (2) A print made by such a process.